 Contents

-- 0.2 How is a sales order different from an invoice?
+- 2 How is a sales order different from an invoice?

-- 1 How to create a sales order in QuickBooks Online: Workarounds
+- 4 How to create a sales order in QuickBooks Online: Workarounds

-- 2 Using third-party inventory management tools
+- 5 Using third-party inventory management tools to solve missing QuickBooks Online sales orders

-- 3 Why should you integrate with WizCommerce?
+- 7 Why should you integrate with WizCommerce?

 If you’re a QuickBooks user, you’re all too familiar with the missing sales orders in QuickBooks Online.
 In a not-so-recent push, QuickBooks Desktop was phased out, nudging several wholesale distribution companies to move to QuickBooks Online.
 If you are someone using QuickBooks Online or planning to switch to it, here are some things you NEED to know to make QuickBooks Online sales orders a smooth process.